ashiq24/BEENE/README.md

 ````
 Creating the BEENE model
 with embedding dimension of 5
-Encoder Network: Size of the first hiddent layer is 50, and the second hidden layer is 20
+Encoder Network: The size of the first hidden layer is 50, and the second hidden layer is 20
-The Encoder and the Decoder networks are symetric.
+The Encoder and the Decoder networks are symmetric.
 reconstruction loss weight: 1
-batch prediction lossweight: 2
+batch prediction loss weight: 2
-biological varibale prediction loss weight: 2
+biological variables prediction loss weight: 2

 ```python
 my_model = beene_model()
 my_model.get_hybrid_model_1(100,[50,20],5,3,2,1,2,1)
 ```

-Creating one hot vectors for batch variables.
-As the Number of classes in biological variables is 2, creating one-hot vector is not necessery
+Creating one-hot vectors for batch variables.
+As the number of classes in biological variables is 2, creating one-hot vectors is not necessary

 ```python
 bt = np.reshape(bt,(-1,1))